Five practical tips for buying the best electric guitar

 The Fender American Special Stratocaster electric guitar has been designed with a traditional Fender style (ST-Style) that is comfortable and ergonomic.
 In addition, its tuning keys are precision tuned, which will allow you to keep it in tune for a long time.

-Among other things, has a high quality synchronized tremolo bridge, in the purest Fender style, you will want to use this bridge because it does not detune the guitar, as happens with other tremolos.
-Its frets are made of chromed steel and Jumbo size (you can see the measures in previous sections) which provide great durability both in wear due to height, as well as the brightness, because it is maintained longer.
+Among other things, it has a high quality synchronized tremolo bridge, in the purest Fender style.
+You will want to use this bridge because it doesn't detune the guitar, as is the case with other tremolos.
+Its frets are made of chromed steel and are Jumbo size (you can see the measures in previous sections), which provide great durability both in wear due to height, as well as the brightness, because it's maintained longer.

-The Fender American Elite Stratocaster electric guitar is a heavy guitar (3.65 kg).
-It can generate some overload if you use it for a long time, but it is easy to get used to it, especially if you are an experienced guitarist.
+The Fender American Elite Stratocaster electric guitar is heavy (3.65 kg).
+It can generate some overload if you use it for a long time, but it's easy to get used to it, especially if you are an experienced guitarist.

-The string height, as well as the distance between the neck nut and the bridge, give it a wonderful smoothness and like all Fender guitars, it is one of the few guitars that allows you to adjust the height without affecting the sound quality.
+The string height, as well as the distance between the neck nut and the bridge, give it a wonderful smoothness and like all Fender guitars, it's one of the few guitars that allows you to adjust the height without affecting the sound quality.

 Despite the weight of the body, it adjusts easily when you find yourself playing standing up.
-The reason lies in the curvature of its upper side.
+The reason lies in the curvature of the upper side.

 Very good.
 This is what we like most about this guitar.
 On the one hand, the pickup configuration is the same as the Squier Stratocaster.
 On the other hand, the microphones are S-S-S (Single) single-coil microphones incorporating 4th generation Noiseless technology and with the enormous difference that the model is Fender, a real dream as far as sound is concerned.